quantumlib/Stim/doc/usage_command_line.md

     The number of rounds must be an integer between 1 and a quintillion (10^18).
 Different codes/tasks may place additional constraints on the number of rounds (e.g. enough rounds to have measured all the stabilizers at least once).

+- <a name="--seed"></a>**`--seed`**
+    Make simulation results PARTIALLY deterministic.

+    When not set, the random number generator is seeded with external system entropy.

+    When set to an integer, using the exact same other flags on the exact same machine with the exact same version of Stim will produce the exact same simulation results.
+    The integer must be a non-negative 64 bit signed integer.

+    CAUTION: simulation results *WILL NOT* be consistent between versions of Stim.
+This restriction is present to make it possible to have future optimizations to the random sampling, and is enforced by introducing intentional differences in the seeding strategy from version to version.

+    CAUTION: simulation results *MAY NOT* be consistent across machines.
+For example, using the same seed on a machine that supports AVX instructions and one that only supports SSE instructions may produce different simulation results.

+    CAUTION: simulation results *MAY NOT* be consistent if you vary other flags and modes.
+For example, `--skip_reference_sample` may result in fewer calls the to the random number generator before reported sampling begins.
+More generally, using the same seed for `stim sample` and `stim detect` will not result in detection events corresponding to the measurement results.

 - <a name="--shots"></a>**`--shots`**